DiviProject/docs/source/index.html.md

 ## Where to look?
 Everything related to the lottery is in file `masternode-payments.cpp`.

+# Transaction Fees

+## Definition

+__Transaction fee__ is the amount that is paid for processing a transaction.

+## Fee calculation

+Divi uses a flexible approach depending on the transaction amount, size and global network modifiers.

+We use this formula to calculate fees: ` Fee = (TV * TVM) * TS / TSM `

+In this formula:

+`TV:` Transaction value in DIVI

+`TS:` Transaction size in bytes

+`TVM:` Transaction value multiplier - global value for network

+`TSM:` Transaction size multiplier - global value for network

+## Global transaction fee modifiers

+To be as flexible as possible we introduce TVM and TSM which are values that are selected using a spork.
+Changing those values allows us to change the fee for the whole network.

+Default values are:

+`TVM = 0.0001`

+`TSM = 300`

+## Minimum possible fee

+The minimum possible fee that can be processed by the network(though with lower priority) is `Fee = 10000 satoshis per KB`

+## Maximum possible fee

+The maximum fee is controlled by spork, default maximum fee is 100 DIVI.

+## Fee deduction

+The fee is paid automatically and is calculated as `Fee = (TxIn - TxOut)`, so the fee is paid in spendable outputs(inputs) of the transaction.

+## Burning

+Divi uses PoS tail emission which means coins are always generated, no matter how long it runs in contrast to bitcoin where the supply is limited.
+To control the inflation we burn fees, this way no one gets the fee, and with every transaction, the fee that was paid gets burnt reducing total coin supply.

 # Exchanges

 DIVX/DIVI is currently listed on the following exchanges: